nothans/TWANG/README.md

 * [RunningMedian](http://playground.arduino.cc/Main/RunningMedian)

 ## Hardware used:
-* Arduino MEGA
+* Arduino NANO or MEGA
 * 3 LEDs for life indicator (optional) This fork displays the remaining lives on the LED strip.
 * LED light strip.
-(60 to 1000 LEDs) Tested with.....
+NANO is limited to max.
+180 LEDs, MEGA up to 1000
   * 1 meter 60 LEDs (good)
   * 1 meter 144 LEDs. (awesome.
 Great for running on table)
   * 2 meter 288 LEDs. (awesome.
 The increased resolution makes the game a little easier to win)